chakra-ui/vue-docs/content/4.components/input.md

 ## Usage

-Here's a basic usage example of the `Input` component:
+Here's a basic usage example of the `CInput` component:

 ::showcase
 ::basic-input